-Criminal Justice: Assistant Professor
+Criminal Justice: Department Chair and Associate Professor